-CRIME IN THE SWORD WORLDS
+CRIME IN THE SWORD Worlds

 Like any human society, the Sword Worlds have a criminal element.
 While psychopathic murderers care little about their reputation, most criminals are concerned about their standing in the underworld.
 A criminal's reputation among his peers is as important as an honest citizen's standing in his community.
-The "Ione wolf" criminal is rare; organized crime is more prevalent.
-Sword Worlder criminal societies are similar to other Sword Worlder organizations: they have clear hierarchies and definite chains of command.
+The "lone wolf" criminal is rare; organized crime is more prevalent.
+Sword Worlder organizations: they have clear hierarchies and definite chains of command.
 They also usually have codes of honor - bank robbers, for example, will be proud that they don't hurt bystanders.